mikemasoud/microblog/_posts/2026-05-09-anti-corruption-intelligence-in-the-ai-era.md

 ---
 layout: post
-title: Anti-Corruption Intelligence in the AI Era
+title: "Anti-Corruption Intelligence in the AI Era"
-date: 2026-05-09
+date: 2026-05-15 10:00:00 +0300
-summary: The AI era does not replace the need for Anti-Corruption Intelligence;
+categories: [governance, corruption-risk, internal-control, board-oversight, institutional-integrity]
-  it raises the standard of competence expected from those who govern, manage, audit, regulate, and approve.
-Digital and AI-assisted tools can support corruption prevention, but only when decision makers are competent enough to question their data, logic, outputs, exceptions, audit trails, and accountability.
+summary: "The AI era does not replace the need for Anti-Corruption Intelligence; it raises the standard of competence expected from those who govern, manage, audit, regulate, and approve.
+Digital and AI-assisted tools can support corruption prevention, but only when decision makers are competent enough to question their data, logic, outputs, exceptions, audit trails, and accountability."
-why_it_matters: Technology strengthens corruption prevention only when it is governed with discipline, evidence, skepticism, and accountability.
+why_it_matters: "Technology strengthens corruption prevention only when it is governed with discipline, evidence, skepticism, and accountability."
 ---
 The American Anti-Corruption Institute (AACI) has published an important update to its Anti-Corruption Intelligence concept for the AI era.